joesat78/Hackathon/README.md

 This is my # Hackathon project.
-Please run the Hackathon.html to see the project
+Please run the Hackathon.html to see the project.
+The Website contains information about other cultures and also a racial slur bot that filters racial comments to type a user friendly message.